Back To Search Results

 Technique or Treatment

-Ossiculoplasty may be performed in IV sedation/local anesthesia or general anesthesia, depending on whether other otologic procedures are planned.
-If surgical eradication of the middle ear or mastoid disease (tympanomastoidectomy) is planned, general anesthesia is administered in conjunction with intraoperative facial nerve monitoring.
-If the plan is to restore ossicular continuity in an ear without active disease, for example, in a planned staged ear surgery, the tympanomeatal flap may be raised and ossiculoplasty performed under IV sedation/local anesthesia.
+Ossiculoplasty may be performed under general anesthesia or intravenous sedation with local anesthesia, depending on whether additional otologic procedures are necessary.
+If a surgical procedure to eliminate middle ear or mastoid disease, such as a tympanomastoidectomy, is planned, general anesthesia is typically used along with intraoperative facial nerve monitoring.
+However, if the goal is to restore ossicular continuity in an ear without active disease, such as in a planned staged ear surgery, the tympanomeatal flap may be raised, and ossiculoplasty may be performed under intravenous sedation with local anesthesia.

 Transcanal Approach

-The tympanomeatal flap is elevated via a transcanal approach by making 2 8 mm radial longitudinal incisions lateral to the annulus superiorly at the tympanosquamous suture line (12 o’clock) and inferiorly (6 o’clock).
-A transverse incision joins the 2 incisions laterally to form a medially-based U-shaped flap.
-The canal skin and periosteum are then elevated in continuity with the fibrous annulus, which is raised out of its bony groove.
-The tympanomeatal flap is then reflected forward to access the posterior mesotympanum and ossicles.
+The tympanomeatal flap is elevated using a transcanal approach.
+This technique involves making a pair of 8-mm radial longitudinal incisions: one superiorly, located lateral to the annulus at the tympanosquamous suture line, and another inferiorly.
+A transverse incision connects the 2 radial incisions laterally to create a medially-based U-shaped flap.
+The canal skin and periosteum are then elevated in continuity with the fibrous annulus, which is lifted out of its bony groove.
+Finally, the tympanomeatal flap is reflected forward to access the posterior mesotympanum and the ossicles.

 Postauricular Approach